-See the separate article on Anaemia in Chronic Kidney Disease.
 If not already measured, check the haemoglobin level in people with a GFR of less than 45 ml/minute/1.73 m2 to identify anaemia (haemoglobin less than 110 g/L).
 Determine the subsequent frequency of testing by the measured value and the clinical circumstances.

 - Chronic acidosis aggravates hyperkalaemia, inhibits protein synthesis and accelerates calcium loss from bone.